rami-shalhoub/Thesis-Backend/Readme.md

     ```

 > [!NOTE]
-> it is not necessary to provide an OpenAI API key as the generation of the embedding key has some problem and is not working as expected
+> It is not necessary to provide an OpenAI API key as the generation of the embedding key has some problem and is not working as expected

 7.  then you need to migrate the data models to the database